y1zhou/knowledge-base/content/series/time-series/4-nonstationary/4.2-arima/index.md

 ---
 title: "ARIMA Models"
 date: 2020-10-05T11:31:11-04:00
-summary: "" # appears in list of posts
+summary: "Combining differencing and ARMA models and we get ARIMA.
+The procedures of estimation, diagnosis and forecasting are very similar as that of ARMA models." # appears in list of posts
 categories: ["Time Series"] # main category; shown in post metadata
 tags: ["Time Series", "Visualization", "R"] # list of related tags